facebookresearch/StarSpace/README.md

     $./starspace train -trainFile input.txt -model tagspace -label '#'

 ### Example scripts:
 We apply the model to the problem of text classification on <a href="https://github.com/mhjabreel/CharCNN/tree/master/data/ag_news_csv">AG's News Topic Classification Dataset</a>.
-Here our tags are news article categories, and we use the p@1 metric to measure classification accuracy. <a href="https://github.com/facebookresearch/Starspace/blob/master/examples/classification_ag_news.sh">This example script</a> downloads the data and run StarSpace model on it under the examples directory:
+Here our tags are news article categories, and we use the hits@1 metric to measure classification accuracy. <a href="https://github.com/facebookresearch/Starspace/blob/master/examples/classification_ag_news.sh">This example script</a> downloads the data and run StarSpace model on it under the examples directory:

     $bash examples/classification_ag_news.sh

 ## PageSpace user / page embeddings

 **Setting:** On Facebook, users can fan (follow) public pages they're interested in.
 When a user fans a page, the user can receive all things the page posts on Facebook.
 We want to learn page embeddings based on users' fanning data, and use it to recommend users new pages they might be interested to fan (follow).
-This setting can be generalized to other recommendation problems: for instance, embedding and recommend movies to users based on movies watched in the past; embed and recommend restaurants to users based on the restaurants checked-in by users in the past, etc.
+This setting can be generalized to other recommendation problems: for instance, embedding and recommending movies to users based on movies watched in the past; embed and recommend restaurants to users based on the restaurants checked-in by users in the past, etc.

 **Model：** Users are represented as the bag of pages that they follow (fan).
-Pages are embedded directly.
-Here we do not learn a direct embedding of users, instead, each user will have an embedding which is the average embedding of pages fanned by the user.
-This can work better in the case where the number of users is larger than the number of pages, and the number of pages fanned by each user is small on average (i.e. the edges between user and page is relatively sparse), and also generalizes to new users without retraining.
+That is, we do not learn a direct embedding of users, instead, each user will have an embedding which is the average embedding of pages fanned by the user.
+Pages are embedded directly (with a unique feature in the dictionary).
+This setup can work better in the case where the number of users is larger than the number of pages, and the number of pages fanned by each user is small on average (i.e. the edges between user and page is relatively sparse).
+It also generalizes to new users without retraining.
 However, the more traditional recommendation setting can also be used.

 ![user-page](https://github.com/facebookresearch/Starspace/blob/master/examples/user-page.png)